Kamilaroi Hwy Safety Upgrade-Baan Baa to Turrawan - Saving Lives on Country Roads

 As a result of an extensive community consultation process, it was identified that there is a need for the inclusion of overtaking lanes to compensate for lack of overtaking opportunities.
 Dual overtaking lanes have now been incorporated into the final design and are planned for installation during section two.

 Following consultation with the freight industry it was also noted that this section of the Kamilaroi Highway is a common thoroughfare for Over Size Over Mass (OSOM) vehicles.
-Because of this, we have incorporated a 2.5m sealed shoulder into the design to allow vehicles carrying wide and heavy loads to pull over which will be constructed as part of stage 2.
+Because of this, we have incorporated a 2.5m sealed shoulder into the design to allow vehicles carrying wide and heavy loads to pull over has been constructed as part of stage 2.

 Other safety measures incorporated into the project include: